Fr0nty/npc_nlp/README.md

 # Questions
 NPC1:
-- Describe the layout of the village.
+- Describe the streets of the village.
-- Where is the village?
+- Where is the village of Willowbrook?

 NPC2:
 - Describe the trunk of the Oak.